 What are the differences between aerobic and anaerobic exercises?

-Aerobic exercise, however, depends upon oxygen.
+Aerobic exercise, however, requires continuous and peak oxygen consumption.
 This explains why your breathing rate and heart rate increase as you perform these moves.
 Your body will naturally take in more oxygen to fuel the muscles and give them the energy they need to sustain the movement for an extended period of time.
-Lung capacity can therefore be improved by as much as 5 to 15 percent just from aerobic exercise.
+Lung capacity can even be improved by as much as 5 to 15 percent just from aerobic exercise.

 What are the health benefits of aerobic and anaerobic exercises?